Dendrobium speciosum: Pollination

+Natural hybrids Dendrobium speciosum subsp. grandiflorum forms a natural hybrid with Dendrobium speciosum subsp. hillii.

 Use in horticulture

 This orchid is popular in cultivation, growing into a large specimen that does well outdoors in climates with a mild winter.
 It may be grown in an open, coarse orchid growing medium, on a sturdy tree with an open canopy, or as a terrestrial in a well-drained position.
 It requires very bright light to full sun.
 Watering is year round in moderation.
 It is very temperature tolerant as long as it receives good warmth during the growing season.
 Frost, however, can cause extensive defoliation, an event the plant may require years to recover from.
 In cultivation D. speciosum can develop extremely large pseudobulbs, and benefits from regular fertilisation.
 Even in ideal cultivation conditions it may not flower every year, especially so in plants from more southern populations.